 You’ve seen the beautiful, informative explainer graphics that have popped up all over the Web in the last few years.
 These “infographics” visually explain topics that may be too cumbersome or complicated to spell out in long-form text.
 They illustrate topics using charts, graphs, images and short bits of text to clearly communicate a message or explain a subject.

 As the Web has become our most-used communication method, the use of infographics has exploded.
 Check your Pinterest and Instagram feeds; you’ll see dozens of infographics on a wide variety of topics.
+Even if you’re not a graphic designer, you can quickly and easily create attractive marketing-driven infographics for your website and social media feeds.
 They are the modern way to impart information, and we’ll show you how even non-designers can create highly successful infographics.

 First, let’s think about the kinds of knowledge you can can you communicate with infographics by looking at some examples.